clintlosee/FindALens/README.md

 ### Starting the local server

+There are a couple different options to start a local server.
 You can run the application on your local machine by running the following command on Windows:

      server.bat